cssharsha/atm-controller/README.md

 `make`

 ## TODO

-Markup :
 * Add additional error handling in atm controller
 * Add additional unit tests for the current failure in atm operations